jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 The keyword "CFBL" in this document is the abbreviation for "complaint feedback loop" and will hereafter be used.

-The keyword "MBP" in this document is the abbreviation for "mailbox provider", it is the party who receives an email, and will be used hereafter.
+The keyword "MBP" in this document is the abbreviation for "mailbox provider", it is the party who receives an email and provides an email mailbox to end users.
+It will be used hereafter.

+The keyword "ESP" in this document is the abbreviation for "email service provider", it is used to describe a party who provides email services to a third party e.g. broadcast marketing list operator, in most cases an ESP does not provide mailbox services.
+It will be used hereafter.

-The keyword "email sender" in this document is used to describe the party who sends an email, this can be an MBP, a broadcast marketing list operator or any other email sending party.
+The keyword "email sender" in this document is used to describe the party who sends an email.
+This can be an MBP, a broadcast marketing list operator or any other email sending party.
 It will be used hereafter.

 # Requirements